jo-schroeder/jo-schroeder.github.io/_posts/2020-06-25-nextdoor-project-update.md

 ```
 A document term matrix is a great way to organize text data, especially if you're analyzing word frequencies.
 Because I wanted to visualize a comparison between my two documents, this data structure was a no brainer for me.

 The next thing I did was prepare the data for graphing by altering the scales.
-If you remember on our previous bar graphs, the scales were different.
-Even if I graphed my combined document term matrix using the count variable, I still wouldn't get a totally fair comparison since there was more data overall from Nextdoor.
+On our previous bar graphs the scales were different, which doesn't make for great comparison.
+Even if I graphed my new combined document term matrix using the count variable, I still wouldn't get a totally fair comparison since there was more data overall from Nextdoor.
 To fix this, I created a new variable for the percent term frequency.
 Whenever you're comparing data from two sources, it is generally a better idea to scale according to percentages rather than raw count to achieve a fair comparison.

 Before I could move on to graphing, I still had one more variable I wanted to create.
 As I mentioned earlier, one of my goals for the new visuals was to incorporate some kind of inferential analysis into the visual.
 One thing that struck me when I first completed this analysis was the frequency of terms referring to schools on both platforms.
-For my new graphs, then, I decided to create a variable to differentiate school terms.
+For my new graphs I decided to create a variable to differentiate school terms from the rest.

 Finally, it was time to begin graphing!
-To make the graph less busy, I filtered our terms that were mentioned less than 10 times.
+To make the graph less busy, I filtered out terms that were mentioned less than 10 times.
 Like the previous graphs, I ordered the bars so that the greatest frequency terms were first.
 Because my data was now in a single document term matrix, comparing the two sources was as easy as setting a ggplot parameter to color the bars according to document name.
 My next step was so set a parameter for the school variable, which would be shown as a black outline on the colored bars.
 Lastly, I added back my excellent labels and captions, even adding a note to help make reading the graph a little easier.

 Here's the final code and viz!
 ```